 Our ingredients lists are simple, as we aim to let our hero fruits, shoots and leaves sing for themselves.
 As you might expect, our products are cooked by hand in small batches.
 They contain lots of fruit and other good things, but no artificial additives of any kind, as that’s how they taste best.
 Most of our ingredients come directly from local farmers and growers in Kent, known personally to us.
 Others come from wild, natural and sustainable habitats where we have permission to forage.

-In 2014 our Elderflower Jam won a Gold Star at the Great Taste Awards.
-This joins our Medlar Jelly and Damson Cheese, which won two star Gold Medals at the 2013 Great Taste Awards and Wild Plum Chutney and Crab Apple Jelly which won stars in 2011.
-In 2015 Wild Garlic Pesto won first prize in the Great British Food Farm Produce Awards for the savoury condiments category.
+In 2015 our Hedgerow Mincemeat won a Gold Star at the Great Taste Awards.
+This joins our great Taste Awards for Elderflower Preserve, (2014), Medlar Jelly and Damson Cheese, (2013) and Wild Plum Chutney and Crab Apple Jelly which won stars in 2011.
+Also in 2015, Wild Garlic Pesto won first prize in the Great British Food Farm Produce Awards for the savoury condiments category.

 The Hedgerow Cookbook